SlideRuleEarth/h5coro/README.md

 #### (4) Display the Datasets
 The h5coro promise is a dictionary of `numpy` arrays containing the values of the variables read, along with some additional logic that provides the ability to block while waiting for the data to be populated.

-## xarray backend

-Right now the development of h5coro as a backend for xarray is in progress.
-To test out this functionality, all you need to do is install h5coro in the same environment as xarray. xarray should be able to find the h5coro backend.

-If working on this as a developer, simply install xarray in the same local development environment as you typically use.

 ## Licensing